StackExchange/Stacks/MIGRATION_GUIDE.md

 $1-300
 ```

+### Deprecation of `powder` color set

+Stacks v2 no longer includes the `powder` color set.
+We recommend you replace all references to `powder` with `blue`.
+If you need to continuing referencing `powder`, you can use the `-legacy` suffix until the library permanently removes legacy colors.
+See the [using legacy colors](#using-legacy-colors) section for more information.

 ### Referencing theme colors without the stop suffix

 We've removed the `-color` suffix from the default theme variable custom properties.
 Previously, you could reference the 400 stop of theme colors with `theme-(primary|secondary)-color`.
 Now, you should reference the 400 stop of theme colors with `theme-(primary|secondary)`.
 Below is a table showing the old and new custom property names, though this pattern also applies to color, background, and border utility classes.